 Did you like painting but now you can’t remember the last time you did it?
 How about reading?
 When was the last time you sat down and read a book?

-You can nod your head to ‘am I clingy’ if you’ve given up your own hobbies and likes, and all you do is the things that your partner likes.
+You can nod your head to the question ‘am I clingy?’ if you’ve given up your own hobbies and likes, and all you do is the things that your partner likes.

 You might even convince yourself that you enjoy these things, but deep down, is that really the case?
 Could it be that you’re just trying to keep them happy?
 [Read: How to fix a smothered relationship – Pull back and reignite the sparks]

 It’s normal to put your partner first occasionally, but that doesn’t mean you need to do it all the time.
 Your happiness is just as important as theirs.